Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 Goals of therapy for patients with HHS and DKA include correcting hypovolemia if present, replacing the fluid deficit, slowly reducing serum glucose levels, addressing electrolyte abnormalities, and treating concurrent disease.

-To prevent exacerbation of neurologic signs, it is important not to lower the serum glucose or sodium too rapidly.
+To prevent exacerbation of neurologic signs, it is important not to lower the plasma osmolality, glucose and sodium too rapidly (check out the VETEMCRIT HHS treatment guidelines here).
 Hyperosmolality induces formation of osmotically active idiogenic osmoles in the brain.
 These idiogenic osmoles protect against cerebral dehydration by preventing movement of water from the brain into the hyperosmolar blood.
 Because idiogenic osmoles are eliminated slowly, rapid reduction of serum osmolality establishes an osmotic gradient across the blood-brain barrier, leading to cerebral edema and neurologic signs (Arieff et al., J Clin Invest.
 1973).

 Correction of hypovolemia: Since our cat had Na=159 mmol/l, the fluid with similar sodium content is ideal for rapid resuscitation.
-Normal saline has sodium of 154 mmol/l, which is very close to the patient’s serum sodium and safe enough for bolus therapy.
+Normal saline has sodium of 154 mmol/l, which is very close to the patient’s serum sodium and safe enough for bolus therapy (e.g. 5-10 ml/kg IV with reassessment of all perfusion parameters after each bolus).

 Replacing the fluid deficit and correction of hypernatremia: A free water deficit and dehydration deficit should be calculated first.